Skip to main content

 Staff, faculty and external employers can now post opportunities for students to apply to.

-- First login with your respective credentials at the new REAL Portal site.
+• First login to the REAL Portal with your respective credentials

-- Click the "Post an Opportunity" button from the Dashboard.
+• Then click the "Post an Opportunity" button

 Prompts on the Posting Application